Mattie Brice: Career

-She teaches gaming-related courses at different universities such as New York University and the School of Visual Arts in New York City.
+She has taught gaming-related courses at different universities such as New York University and the School of Visual Arts in New York City.
+Brice is currently a principal faculty member at the University of California, Santa Cruz school of Art & Design: Games and Playable Media.

 Works

-Publications and Contributions
+Publications and contributions

-She is the author of the chapter "Play and Be Real about it: What Games Could Learn From Kink" in the book Queer Game Studies.
+She is the author of the chapter "Play and Be Real About It: What Games Could Learn From Kink" in the book Queer Game Studies.

-She was an interviewee for the chapter "Radical Play Through Vulnerability" in the book Queer Games Avant -Garde, and she was an interviewee for a chapter in Queer and Trans Artists of Color: Volume Two.
+She was an interviewee for the chapter "Radical Play Through Vulnerability" in the book Queer Games Avant-Garde, and she was an interviewee for a chapter in Queer and Trans Artists of Color: Volume Two.